adobe/phased-testing/README.md

 Moreover, you need to :
 * Make your methods accept at least one argument
-* The methods will be executed in alphabetical order.
+* Due to the TestNG standards, the methods will be executed, by default in an alphabetical order.
 So prefixing the methods with their step number is a good practice.

+Note : As of version 7.0.11, we now have the possibility to let the framework pick the order for us.

 ### Setting Execution Modes